sagarkrishnasuresh/JAVA_TRAINING/src/main/java/com/example/jsonExample/README.md

 # JSON Example Module

-This module demonstrates how to handle **JSON to Object** and **Object to JSON** conversions in Java using two different approaches:
+This module demonstrates how to handle **JSON to Object** and **Object to JSON** conversions in Java using three different approaches:

 1. **Map of Maps Approach**: Dynamically represent JSON using Java's `Map<String, Object>` for flexibility.
 2. **Class Approach**: Use Plain Old Java Objects (POJOs) to create structured mappings for JSON, providing type safety and better readability.
+3. **JSON Sorting**: Sort JSON data by specific fields using deserialization, Java's sorting utilities, and re-serialization.

 ---

 ## Folder Structure

 ### **mapOfMaps**

 This folder contains examples of using a `Map<String, Object>` structure to represent and manipulate JSON data dynamically.

 #### Files:

 1. **SimpleMapOfMapsExample.java**:
     - Demonstrates how to deserialize JSON into a `Map<String, Object>` and access nested data dynamically.
     - Shows how to create a nested `Map` structure in Java and serialize it into JSON.